 When to Use Affect and Effect

 We’ll begin with the former.
-As we know, affect is a verb.
+As we know, affect is a verb, or an action word.
 This means it is generally used when describing an action being undertaken by a person, place, or thing – specifically, one that causes change in another noun.

 In a sentence, this usually takes the form of: